Welcome to the QSHS Project.

 QSHS is a Science and Technologies Facilities Council (STFC) funded project.
 The project commenced in 2021.

 The Sheffield lead is Professor Ed Daw, based in the Department of Physics & Astronomy, at the University of Sheffield.
-Together with our collaborators in University College London, University of Oxford, University of Lancaster, Royal Holloway University London, National Physical Laboratory and University of Liverpool we aim to increase major new UK activity in the field of searches for hidden sector particles and hidden sector dark matter.
+Together with our collaborators in University College London, University of Oxford, University of Cambridge, University of Lancaster, Royal Holloway University London, National Physical Laboratory and University of Liverpool we aim to increase major new UK activity in the field of searches for hidden sector particles and hidden sector dark matter.

 Our priorities are: